 What’s new in screening?

-Recognizing symptoms: When to see your doctor
+Symptoms: When to see a doctor

 Symptoms usually only show up as the cancer advances, though those listed below can also be due to other problems and must be checked out by a healthcare professional: